-Uniqueness, sets the design apart, superiority in every respect, technical execution/construction.
+Uniqueness, sets the design apart, superiority in every respect, technical execution/construction including condition of other plant material.

-Total 100 Points
+Total 100 points

 CHARACTERISTICS OF DESIGN

 Traditional Design

 In traditional designs lines converge in a strong center of interest, a focal area.
 Forms progress logically in size and shape and there may be gradation of color.
 All traditional designs emphasize natural lines of growth.
 The focal area is near the point of emergence.
 Plant material may extend over the container's edge.
 Fresh plant materials and naturally dried line materials should not be obviously abstracted.
 Actual balance and visual balance are important.